 with marked growth retardation (Nos.
 3 and 5).
-T4 levels before surgerv were lower in subjects exposed in childhood than in unexposed controls.
+T_4 levels before surgery were lower in subjects exposed in childhood than in unexposed controls.
 Subjects exposed as adults who developed either benign or malignant thyroid lesions did not show notable impairment of thyroid function.
 The serum iodine levels of exposed and unexposed people for the past 15 years are given in Appendix 8.

-21 Rongelap subjects, of whom 9 were unexposed and 12 were exposed as adults.18 The data are summarized in Table 26.
-Compared with North American normal values obtained in 196513 (urine, $\lambda{61} \cong 2$; thyroid, $\lambda{21} \cong 1$; thyroid fraction $\cong 0.33$), both the exposed and unexposed Marshallese showed slow urine and thyroid transfer rates of extrathyroid iodide but a high thyroid fraction.
-Similar studies done in 1972 on 12 Rongelapese without detectable thyroid abnormalities,
+In 1965, the rates of urine and thyroid accumulation of 132I were measured over a 4-hr period in 21 Rongelap subjects, of whom 9 were unexposed and 12 were exposed as adults.18 The data are summarized in Table 26.
+Compared with North American normal values obtained in 196518 (urine, $\lambda{61}\cong 2$; thyroid, $\lambda{21}\cong 1$; thyroid fraction $\cong 0.33$), both the exposed and unexposed Marshallese showed slow urine and thyroid transfer rates of extrathyroid iodide but a high thyroid fraction.
+Similar studies done in 1972 on 2 Rongelapese without detectable thyroid abnormalities,